Camino Le Puy Way: Stage 4

-- Wandering through Cahors, the capital of the Lot region and enclosed by the river on three sides
+- The wonderful town of Cahors, the capital of the Lot region

-- Witnessing the Abbey Church of Moissac, included in the World Heritage Site Routes of Santiago de Compostela in France
+- Abbey Church of Moissac, a World UNESCO Heritage Site

-- Exploring the green round hills and historical heritage of the Garonne river plain
+- Green round hills and historical heritage of the Garonne river plain

-- Admiring the finest fortified medieval bridge in Europe, the Pont Valentré
+- Finest fortified medieval bridge in Europe, the Pont Valentré

 This walk is graded moderate and includes daily walks of 15-33km.
 The walk is extremely well way-marked and you will also be supplied with turn by turn route notes and detailed maps so you will have no problem following the route each day.
 On the Le Puy Camino you will follow a mixture of farm/dirt tracks, minor roads and footpaths.